 The caleche tours leave from the Grand Place and also offer 30-minute guided, horse-drawn carriage rides through the narrow streets of Bruges.
 The tour stops at the Minnewater, the Lake of Love, to feed and water the horses.
 Our children took turns riding up front with the guide and they loved every minute of it.

-4. The Food – Chocolate, Fries and Gaufres (Waffles)
+4. Enjoy the Food – Chocolate, Fries and Gaufres (Waffles)

 A travelling family must eat, and in Bruges you are in luck as Belgians take their food very seriously.